thedigitalkern/jamdocs/docs/imaging-softwares-3d.md

 ---
 ## Image Optimisation Softwares

+    DISCLAIMER - The trademarks, logos, domain names and service marks not owned by or on behalf of my website; The Digital Kern - thedigitalkern.com, and that are displayed on the Web Site are the registered and unregistered marks of their respective owners.

 #### ADOBE

 * Creative Cloud by Adobe is a collection of **20+ desktop and mobile apps and services for photography, design, video, web, UX and more**.
 Now you can take your ideas to new places with **Photoshop on the iPad**, **draw and paint with Fresco**, and **design for 3D and AR**.